scra88le/taxonomySca88le/_posts/2019-5-30-Orchidaceae.md

 * **[Cothill Fen][ch link], Cothill** - Marsh Helleborine and Common Spotted

 ## Picos de Europa Sites
-I also had a one week field trip to the Picos de Europa mountain range in northern Spain, and a number of sites to the south east in the xxx plains.
+I also had a one week field trip to the Picos de Europa mountain range in northern Spain, and a number of sites to the south east of Picos massif.
 The following sites were visited:

 * Liencres dunes, Cantabria
 * Bejes meadows, Cantabria